Gaurav-576/chat-with-db-bot/README.md

 ## How It Works

 1. **User Input**: Captures and preprocesses user messages.
-2. **Backend Processing**: Uses NLP models or predefined logic to determine responses.
+2. **Backend Processing**: Uses Generative AI of google's Gemini Pro AI using its API key to generate insightful outputs.
 3. **Response Delivery**: Displays the output via the Streamlit interface.
-4. **Optional**: Retrieves and integrates data from a connected database.
+4. **Optional**: Retrieves and integrates data from a connected database in the backend.

 ---